+Companies like Glimmer Tech are constantly working on ways to record as many end-user metrics as possible, leading to fine-tuned final products.
 “We are developing custom dashboard integration for clients to view specific data related to their projects,” Naegle explains.
 “We also like to follow up with users directly to gauge their comfort level during the experience, what went well, what could have gone better and things like that.
 This helps us to continually improve our VR scenarios.”

 When developing VR content, obtaining quality metrics may be one thing you don’t need to worry about too much.

 Question 4: What level of engagement do you want the end user to have, and how do you see users engaging?

 Naegle thinks that either way, VR is best utilized when showing something that is not easily replicated in the classroom: “I believe VR provides the greatest impact when used to demonstrate that which can’t easily be achieved in the real world.
 For example, replacing a solar panel on the ISS or taking a virtual walk-through on the cross section of a tanker, or visiting a microscopic world.
 I hope to engage viewers by creating VR worlds that educate as well as entertain.
 If we can create a small bit of magic that makes a client’s product/brand memorable, then that’s a win for us and the client.”

 Remember, with more engagement comes a greater cost and the need for more expensive computers and equipment.
 Balancing engagement, budget and accessibility is key to creating a successful VR experience.